 Finally, if you or anyone in your family has a dust allergy, you should look for a HEPA filter, which will capture 99.97% of particulate matter larger than 0.3 microns (for reference, a human hair is approximately 75 microns wide).
 But bear in mind that if you choose a bagless cleaner, you’ll be releasing some of this dust back out into the air.

-Here are the best ones, all tested and reviewed by Tech Advisor staff.
+Here are the best cordless cleaners, as tested and reviewed by Tech Advisor staff.

 The V11 is an iterative update on the Cyclone V10 in terms of pure power, but a more substantial one when it comes to user experience.

 Silly as it may sound, the introduction of an LCD screen on the handle is a genuine innovation, giving live battery updates and troubleshooting advice on the go.
 The High Torque head’s Auto mode is also ideal for those of us used to ploughing ahead with the same old attachment no matter the surface, with the V11 now capable of making up for our laziness.